A House of Many Doors

 - 96 % negative mentions

-Reviews highlight a mixed perception of grinding in the game, with some players finding the travel and exploration tedious and repetitive, particularly in the late game.
-However, many appreciate the rich writing and world-building, suggesting that while there are grindy elements, they are often offset by engaging content and a more streamlined experience compared to similar titles like "Sunless Sea."
-Overall, the game is seen as less grind-heavy than its predecessor, though some players still feel the exploration can become monotonous over time.
+The aspect of grinding in "A House of Many Doors" receives mixed feedback, with some players finding the travel and exploration mechanics tedious and repetitive, particularly in the late game.
+However, many appreciate the rich writing and world-building, noting that while there are grindy elements, they are less pronounced than in "Sunless Sea," allowing for a more enjoyable experience overall.
+Fast travel options help alleviate some of the tedium, making the game more accessible despite its occasional grindy moments.

 “Fuel becomes cheap, money easy to come by, and so travels just become this tedious waiting game filled with randomly placed, repetitive sprites.”